 Enterprise zones have been set up by the government to drive local growth.
 They offer a range of incentives to businesses, such as business rates relief, simplified planning and superfast broadband.
 They also offer benefits to the communities surrounding them by unlocking key development sites, consolidating infrastructure, attracting business and creating jobs.
 All business rates growth generated by the enterprise zones is kept by the relevant local enterprise partnership and local authorities for 25 years, allowing them to reinvest in local economic growth.
 You can find out more about enterprise zones online.

 Bristol is a vibrant, dynamic and historically inventive city, and Bristol Temple Quarter will add significantly to its talent pool, cultural landscape and economic growth.
-Alongside incentives for business growth and jobs creation, the zone will benefit from significant investment in infrastructure, including £21 million to improve the vehicle, cycling and pedestrian access in the area; £11 million to provide superfast broadband for companies and £200 million for the citywide MetroBus scheme.
+Alongside incentives for business growth and jobs creation, the zone will benefit from significant investment in infrastructure to improve the vehicle, cycling and pedestrian access in the area and superfast broadband for companies in the area.

-The Bristol Temple Quarter aims to attract around 22,000 over the 25 year lifespan of the project.
-In 2015, the 2,000 jobs mark was reached and over 300 businesses are already in the zone, including prestigious Top 50 law firm Burges Salmon, IBM, Osborne Clarke, the Real Adventure Company and Kevin McCloud’s HAB Housing.
+The Bristol Temple Quarter aims to create around 22,000 over the 25 year lifespan of the project.
+In 2015, the 2,000 jobs mark was reached and over 300 businesses are already in the zone, including prestigious Top 50 law firm Burges Salmon, IBM, Osborne Clarke and the Real Adventure Company.